who needs talent to sing?

 Was that allowed?

-A little more research later, I learn singing officially improves mental and physical health EVEN IF you’re not good at it?
-Why isn’t that EVEN IF in the dictionary?
+A bit of research later, I learned singing improves mental and physical health even if you’re not good at it.
+Why isn’t that even if in the dictionary?

 Singing reduces stress, boosts immunity, increases lung function, helps manage grief, may improve snoring, and most marvelously, revs up a sense of belonging and connection with those wailing right along with you.